All Products

 • VPC: You can enable economical mode for pay-as-you-go instances that reside in VPCs.

 • If economical mode is enabled, billing for pay-as-you-go instances begins when the instances are created, and billing for some instance resources stops when the instances enter the Stopped state and resumes when the instances are restarted.
-When a pay-as-you-go instance is stopped in economical mode, billing stops only for the computing resources (vCPUs and memory) and auto-assigned public IP address of the instance and continues for other resources, such as the disks and EIP.
+When a pay-as-you-go instance is stopped in economical mode, billing stops only for the computing resources (vCPUs and memory) and static public IP address of the instance and continues for other resources, such as the disks and EIP.
 For more information, see Economical mode.

 • If economical mode is disabled, billing for pay-as-you-go instances continues when they enter the Stopped state.